 A smoke alarm should be installed and maintained according to the manufacturer's instructions.
-When installing a smoke alarm, many factors influence where you will place it, including how many are to be installed.
-Consider placing alarms along your escape path to assist in egress in limited visibility conditions.
-In general you should place alarms in the center of a ceiling or, if you place them on a wall, they should be 6 to 12 inches below the ceiling.
+When installing a smoke alarm, many factors influence where you will place the alarm, including how many are to be installed.
+Consider placing alarms along your escape path to assist in egress in limited-visibility conditions.
+In general, you should place alarms in the center of a ceiling or, if you place them on a wall, they should be near the ceiling.